Velocidex/velociraptor-docs/content/docs/clients/vfs/_index.md

 weight: 50
 ---

-Once we selected a client, we often want to quickly look at the client's filesystem.
-The Velociraptor GUI has a Virtual Filesystem View (VFS) screen.

-The VFS is simply a server side cache of the files on the endpoint.
+The VFS is a server side cache of the files on the endpoint.
 It is merely a familiar GUI to allow to interactively fetch and inspect of the client's filesystem.

 ![The Virtual Filesystem](vfs_view.png)